mujeeb3904/GGI-Mujeeb-ur-Rehman/README.md

-# NestJS Clean Backend - Feature-Based Architecture
+# Golden Gate Innovation Task- Feature-Based Architecture

 A **clean, modular NestJS + PostgreSQL + TypeScript** backend where **each module contains everything it needs** - entities, services, controllers, and repositories.